robertorcosta/azure-docs.pt-br/articles/search/cognitive-search-tutorial-blob-dotnet.md

 }
 ```

-Adicione as linhas a seguir ao principal.
+Adicione as linhas a seguir à função Main.

 ```csharp
     // Create the skills